-All of the recordings can be accessed in multiple ways - Via EchoCenter, via links posted in the Class Recordings section of your Blackboard course site, as well as by subscription to a Podcast RSS feed.
+Recordings can be accessed in multiple ways - Via EchoCenter as well as by subscription to a Podcast RSS feed.

-The first line under Capture Date/Time, in this case "PATHOLOGY", would be a link to the Full, Rich Media version.
-This must be played when connected to a network, is streaming, and cannot be downloaded.
-There is no speed control, but you can page through it using the Scenes tab.
-It has video of the room showing wherever the lecturer chose to point the room camera, plus audio, plus whatever was on the projection screen.
+In EchoCenter lectures appear with a PLAY link to the Full, Rich Media version.
+This version must be played when connected to a network, is streaming, and cannot be downloaded.
+You can page through it using the Scenes tab.
+It has video of the room showing the lecturer plus audio, plus whatever was on the projection screen.

-Lecture Video will be a downloadable M4V file.
-This has audio plus it treats the content shown in class as a video.
+There are also links to a downloadable MP3 audio file or M4V video file.
+M4V has audio plus it treats the content shown in class as a video.
 It will capture the motion on the screen, so while animations, mouse pointers and videos may be a bit choppy, you will see the movement.

 Neither of these downloadable formats carry video of the room, or show the faculty member who is teaching.
 They can, however, be played faster or slower.

-EchoCenter has the same links, just displayed a little differently - the download links are under the information tab for each recorded lecture.
+You can find the download links under the information tab for each recorded lecture.

 EchoCenter also shows upcoming scheduled recordings, and how long those recordings are going to be.
-It only goes so far ahead, so don't worry if you don't see the entire term's schedule yet.
+It only goes a certain amount of time ahead, so don't worry if you don't see the entire term's schedule yet.

 iTunes seems to be able to export movies in these formats to the iPhone/iPad without conversion.
 If you are going this route though, it's probably easiest to subscribe to the RSS Feed.